Salka Viertel: Social activism

 The Viertels, members of the intelligentsia in Europe, moved to the United States in 1928 for a planned four-year period.
 They initially lived on Fairfax Avenue in Los Angeles, before renting a house at 165 Mabery Road in Santa Monica, California.
 In 1932, during Hitler's ascendancy, they decided to stay in Santa Monica, where their sons grew up.

 The Viertel home became the site of salons and meetings of the émigré community of European intellectuals along with Hollywood luminaries, particularly at Sunday night tea parties that Salka hosted.
-Her assortment of regular guests included not only Sergei Eisenstein, Charlie Chaplin, Christopher Isherwood (who moved into Viertel's garage apartment with his boyfriend in 1946), Hanns Eisler, Bertolt Brecht, Max Reinhardt, Bruno Walter, Lion Feuchtwanger, Franz Werfel, and Thomas Mann, but could range all the way from Arnold Schoenberg to Ava Gardner.
+Her assortment of regular guests included not only Sergei Eisenstein, Charlie Chaplin, Jean Renoir, Christopher Isherwood (who moved into Viertel's garage apartment with his boyfriend in 1946), Hanns Eisler, Bertolt Brecht, Max Reinhardt, Bruno Walter, Lion Feuchtwanger, Franz Werfel, and Thomas Mann, but could range all the way from Arnold Schoenberg to Ava Gardner.
 Professor Ehrhard Bahr dubbed this cultural sanctuary of distinguished artists and intellectuals, many of them from German-speaking countries, "Weimar on the Pacific".

 Besides acting as a diplomat within the ethnically and politically diverse expatriate colony, Viertel also played a practical role as a go-between who could accelerate projects and careers.
 She actively fundraised for Eisenstein's Que Viva Mexico! project.
 Composer Franz Waxman met director James Whale through her and wrote his first Hollywood soundtrack for Whale.
 Brecht was introduced to Charles Laughton at her house, and that was the genesis of their collaboration on the English-language version of Life of Galileo.
 Charles Boyer was among the European actors whom she helped get started in the American film industry.

 In the fight against Nazism, Viertel came to the aid of those trapped in Europe, in part by serving as a founding member of the European Film Fund, which brokered contracts with Hollywood studios.
 Through the Fund's assistance, notable artists such as Leonhard Frank, Heinrich Mann, Alfred Polgar, Walter Mehring, and Friedrich Torberg received emergency visas that enabled them to escape the Nazis.
 Viertel also helped émigrés "find their footing when they arrived."
 New Yorker music critic Alex Ross speculated that "Weimar on the Pacific might never have existed without her."